 Portland’s source water rarely contains detectable lead.
 The City’s drinking water supplies consistently meet or surpass all federal and state drinking water standards.
 Portland has always been in compliance with the Lead and Copper Rule.
-With the approval of the State of Oregon, Drinking Water Program, the City of Portland developed and is implementing the award winning Lead Hazard Reduction Program as an approved alternative to providing “optimal” corrosion control treatment.
+With the approval of the Oregon Health Authority, the City of Portland developed and is implementing the award winning Lead Hazard Reduction Program as an approved alternative to providing “optimal” corrosion control treatment.

 Twice each year, the Portland Water Bureau tests high-risk homes for lead in drinking water.
 Federal and state drinking water regulations require that water utilities collect samples from a pool of homes most at risk of having elevated lead levels from drinking water.
 If more than 10% of those homes have lead levels greater than 15 parts per billion, then the water from that utility is considered to have exceeded the Action Level.
 Some households in our community do have lead levels in standing water that exceed the U. S. Environmental Protection Agency’s Action Level – usually because of household plumbing and faucets.

 1. The regulatory limit or Action Level is based on exceeding the threshold in more than 10 percent of high-risk homes that are part of sampling program.
 It is not an average.